Bob Crane: Auto Focus

-Bob Crane's life and murder were the subject of the 2002 feature film Auto Focus, directed by Paul Schrader and starring Greg Kinnear as Crane.
-The film, based on a book on Crane's murder written by Zodiac author Robert Graysmith, was described as "brilliant" by critic Roger Ebert.
-The film portrays Crane as a happily married, church-going family man who succumbs to Hollywood's celebrity lifestyle after becoming a television star.
-When he meets John Carpenter, played by Willem Dafoe, and as a result of their friendship learns about then-new home video technology, he descends into a life of strip clubs, BDSM, and sex addiction.
+Crane's life and murder were the subject of the 2002 feature film Auto Focus, directed by Paul Schrader and starring Greg Kinnear as Crane.
+The film is based on the book The Murder of Bob Crane by author Robert Graysmith and was described as "brilliant" by critic Roger Ebert.
+It portrays Crane as a happily married, church-going family man who succumbs to Hollywood's celebrity lifestyle after becoming a television star.
+He meets Carpenter, played by Willem Dafoe, and learns about the new home video technology.
+He subsequently descends into a life of strip clubs, BDSM, and sex addiction.

-Crane's son with Olson, Scotty, challenged the film's accuracy in an October 2002 review.
+Scotty challenged the film's accuracy in an October 2002 review.
 "During the last twelve years of his life," he wrote, "[Crane] went to church three times: when I was baptized, when his father died, and when he was buried."
-His son further stated that Crane was a sex addict long before he became a star, and that he may have begun recording his sexual encounters as early as 1956.
-There was no evidence, he said, that Crane engaged in BDSM; there were no such scenes in any of his hundreds of home movies, and Schrader admitted that the film's BDSM scene was based on his own experience (while writing Hardcore).
-Before production on Auto Focus was announced, Scotty and Olson had shopped a rival script alternatively titled F-Stop or Take Off Your Clothes and Smile, but interest ceased after Auto Focus was announced.
+Scotty further stated that Crane was a sex addict long before he became a celebrity, and that he may have begun recording his sexual encounters as early as 1956.
+There was no evidence, he said, that Crane engaged in BDSM; there were no such scenes in any of his hundreds of home movies, and Schrader admitted that the film's BDSM scene was based on his own experience while writing his earlier film Hardcore (1979).
+Before production on Auto Focus was announced, Scotty and Olson had tried to sell a rival script titled F-Stop or Take Off Your Clothes and Smile, but interest ceased after Auto Focus was announced.

-In June 2001, Scotty launched the website bobcrane.com.
-It included a paid section featuring photographs, outtakes from his father's sex films, and Crane's autopsy report that proved, he said, that his father did not have a penile implant as stated in Auto Focus.
+In June 2001, Scotty launched the bobcrane.com website, which remained active as late as May 2017.
+It included a paid section featuring photographs, out-takes from his father's sex films and Crane's autopsy report that proved, he said, that his father did not have a penile implant as stated in Auto Focus.
+Explicit photographs and videos from Crane's private archive could also be purchased for a monthly subscription fee of $19.95.
 The site was renamed "Bob Crane: The Official Web Site", but is now abandoned.
-The "official" Bob Crane website was maintained by CMG Worldwide.
-The website no longer exists.
+An "Official Licensing Website of Bob Crane" was maintained by CMG Worldwide elsewhere on the internet—it was active as late as February 2023, but the website is now defunct.